BryanTheLai/StackRAG-Backend/README.md

 ### 13.5 Defending Against General Agents

-To defend against general AI agents, the AI CFO Assistant must focus on:
+To defend against general AI agents, the Project must focus on:
 1.  **Trust and Security Moat:** A secure, multi-tenant platform for sensitive financial data with guaranteed isolation and auditability.
 2.  **Reliability and Accuracy for Domain-Specific Tasks:** Validated accuracy for specific financial analyses using deterministic tools and rigorous evaluation.
 3.  **Domain-Specific User Experience & Workflow Integration:** Tailored financial workflows and interfaces.